 So I turned to multiples charts instead…and I haven’t looked back!

 Multiples charts provide the same reference material as a multiplication table, in a more concise format.
 I truly feel these charts are less overwhelming for all learners.
-And there are several benefits to working with multiples:

 Above all, my students LOVE the charts.
 The bright colors and easy-to-navigate layout have made them a go-to reference.